 Non-controlling interests in subsidiaries

-The following table lists out the information relating to Favelle Favco Berhad, which has material non-controlling interest ("NCI").
-The summarised financial information presented below represents the amount before any intercompany elimination.
+The following table lists out the information relating to Favelle Favco Berhad, which has non-controlling interest ("NCI") that are material to the Group.
+The summarised financial information presented below represents the amount before any inter-company elimination.